-S7 Biosynthesis of membrane lipids.
-Synthesis of phospholipids and sphingolipids.
+S9 Biosynthesis of membrane lipids.
+Synthesis of acylglycerols, phospholipids and sphingolipids.

 To outline the general structure of triacylglycerols, phospholipids, and glycerosphingolipids and indicate their functions.
 To explain glycerol origin for the glycerolipid biosynthesis.
 To explain the role of phospholipases in the degradation and remodeling of phospholipids.
-To display the phosphatidylcholine, phosphatidylethanolamine, phosphatidylserine, and phosphatidylinositol metabolism; to display sphingomyelin and glycosphingolipid metabolism; to describe and to explain the eicosanoid structure, biological role, and metabolism.
+To display the phosphatidylcholine, phosphatidylethanolamine, phosphatidylserine, and phosphatidylinositol metabolism; to display sphingomyelin and glycosphingolipid metabolism; to describe and to explain the eicosanoid structure, biological role, and metabolism

-S8 Metabolic fate of amino acid carbon skeleton.
+S10 Catabolism of carbon skeleton of amino acids.
 Metabolic transformation of individual amino acids.